 It’s no wonder Pamela Burton & Company received the 2008 Residential Design Award of Honor from the American Society of Landscape Architects (ASLA).
 Pamela Burton & Company met the challenge of creating a sustainable and eye-pleasing landscape at a modern, oceanfront house that presented little opportunity for vegetation.
 It resulted in exquisite and an eco-friendly design.
 With dry beach sand as the ground cover, drought-tolerant grass and plants were situated in a manner that accentuates the open-concept layout.
 The plants act as both a border and a screen, to block out unwanted views.
 The ornamental grass simulates the California hillside, while the bright yellow Kangaroo Paws and Mexican Marigolds catch the eyes of all, reminding residents they can have a beautiful yard while using minimal water for maintenance.
-Pamela Burton & Company
+Pamela Burton & Company.
+Photos: Bruce Botnick and Pamela Burton & Company.

 An informal sandy walk connects the Main House entry with the Lap Pool and Guest House.
 A low maintenance, drought-tolerant planting palette reduces the carbon footprint.